-I’ve written before about the dangers of the DIY (do-it-yourself) mentality in fundraising.
+I’ve written before about the dangers of the DIY (do-it-yourself) mentality in nonprofit fundraising.
 The most frightening thing is the amount of time you’ll spend doing everything but meeting with donor prospects.
 Here’s how you can make your fundraising more successful by outsourcing some of your development needs to outside fundraising experts.

-How do you thank your donors?
+How do you thank your alumni donors?
 We give them gifts.
 Every year.
 These can range from the mundane (a printed calendar) to the ridiculous (a bobble-head doll), to the more expensive-and-mundane (an engraved glass mug or paperweight.)
 Here’s how to end the agita and understand how to best steward and recognize your alumni givers.

 Whether you’re kicking off a fledgling planned giving program or you’re comfortably positioned with a legacy society, it doesn’t take a data scientist to help you find your best prospects.
 It DOES, however, start with your donor data.
 This blog explains why data is essential.

-Like dating, you have an ongoing relationship with your donors, and there is a right way and a wrong way to treat them — to keep them happy; to show you truly appreciate them; to “keep the romance alive.”
+Like dating, you have an ongoing relationship with your donors, and there is a right way and a wrong way to treat a donor— to keep them happy; to show you truly appreciate them; to “keep the romance alive.”
 Here’s how to treat your donors the right way to make sure they keep giving again and again!

 Loyal donors are more likely to make a planned giving.
-Nurture your loyals who gives once or twice and they will give lifetime.
+Nurture your loyal donors who give once or twice, and they will give lifetime.
 In order to nurture your loyal donors, you need to thank them, recognize them, and steward them the right way!